“You can´t start the next chapter in your life if you keep re-reading the last one”

 THE TIME HAD COME WHERE I NEEDED TO MAKE A DECISION THAT WOULD CHANGE THE COURSE OF MY LIFE.

-When I returned home to Germany this time round, it was a different experience than the last time.
+When I returned home to Germany this time around, it was a different experience than the last time.
 My dad was waiting for me at airport arrivals and he immediately realised something has changed in me.
 No more tears, but instead I returned more fierce, confident and empowered as a human being.
 My mind was already made up that I would return to Africa, it just wasn’t an option anymore.

 This decision to go to Africa was not an easy one and it was a difficult process for not only me but my family as well.
-My loving and concerned family did not initially support my decision to leave Germany, with a good job, stable income, comfortable apartment, all those things that afforded me a safe and comfortable life in Europe, for a life in Africa.
-They felt that Africa was too far and asked me if Africa was really worth giving up life in Germany?
+My loving and concerned family did not initially support my decision to leave Germany, with a good job, stable income, and comfortable apartment, all those things that afforded me a safe and comfortable life in Europe, for a life in Africa.
+They felt that Africa was too far and asked me if Africa was really worth giving up life in Germany.
 I responded, “absolutely, without a doubt”.
 Over time, my family and friends grew their understanding of what Africa was really about and instead of holding me back, they supported my dreams of a life in Africa.

 There is this one picture taken during my first trip to South Africa.
 Nothing special, just me driving a car.
-But to this day my family and friends still say that looking at that picture, that they can´t remember ever seeing me that happy.
+But to this day my family and friends still say that looking at that picture, they can´t remember ever seeing me that happy.